nachordo/chat-api/README.md

 ## API functions

-When someone access http://127.0.0.1:5000/ the server returns a json with a welcome messages with more detailed instructions (stored in `instructions.txt`).
+When someone accesses http://127.0.0.1:5000/ the server returns a json with a welcome message with more detailed instructions (stored in `instructions.txt`).
 Here I list all the functions available.

 - `/chat/create/<name>` - Creates a chat room with a list of users